FredNoonienSingh/LetsC/readME.md

 ## Learning Diary

-At the moment i dont have the Time to practice every Day, so there might be a bt of time between "Days".
+At the moment i dont have the Time to practice every Day, so there might be a bit of time between "Days".

 ### Day 1
 I wrote FizzBizz in C - so nothing big, but it is a start.